n-genesis/finxact-json-vscode/README.md

 Linux ~/.vscode/extensions
 ```

+### Using Git (terminal)
+1. Navigate to your .vscode/extension/ directory and create a new new folder name finxact-json-formatter.
+2. Under the newly created finxact-json-formatter/ clone this repo.
-Make sure to restart VS Code for the extension to be added after installation.
-When opening a JSON file you should see the notice "Initialize Finxact JSON Formatter."
+3. Make sure to restart VS Code for the extension to be added.

 ## Working with Formatter
 To format a JSON file simply Right click and select “Finxact JSON Schema” or press (Ctrl+Alt+P).